'AI is actually reducing employee productivity'

 Monahan points out that to use generative AI tools to improve productivity, you need to think about 'what is the business problem you are trying to solve?'
 However, rather than rethinking how they do their work to take advantage of generative AI tools, workers feel left behind by technology.

-According to a survey by Upwork, about 40% of workers feel that their companies are asking them to do too much with AI and are spending a lot of time self-educating themselves on how to use generative AI tools.
+According to a survey by Upwork, about 40% of workers feel that their companies are asking them to do too much with AI and are spending a lot of time self-teaching themselves how to use generative AI tools.
 McRae argues that employers can better support their employees by holding focus groups on generative AI tools to determine exactly what barriers employees are facing and what training they need.

 'If your top priority is for employees to try out generative AI and learn how to use it, make sure you have real examples of what you want the AI to do, and give them the tools and space to learn how to do it,' said McRae.
 'But at the same time, be very open to feedback that says, 'The AI doesn't do what we need it to do,' or, 'The AI doesn't actually work.''